 My sister sells LuLaRoe and makes crazy good money.
 I’m talking HUNDREDS per week.
-But her start up cost was signifigantly higher and not one that I would be willing to pay.
+But her start up cost was significantly higher and not one that I would be willing to pay.

 (Want to talk about selling Usborne?
 Shoot me a message at Tiffany@HomeschoolHideout.com and let’s chat!
 Or if you’re interested in joining LuLaRoe, I can hook ya up with my sister, who is dominating the LuLa World!
 Both businesses can help you make $100 this week!)